baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 The protests against the murder had a lasting legacy two generations later, as Juan Williams described, _In Thurgood Marshall: American Revolutionary_:

 > Despite the racial tension in the city, Thurgood's father had very good white friends, including a local policeman, Captain Cook, who occasionally came by to spend some time with Willie Marshall.
 According to Thurgood, his dad had no hostile feelings toward whites in Baltimore.
 When Captain Cook knocked at the door, Thurgood knew to go get his father because the policeman would never come in without Willie Marshall's personal invitation.
 His father had set down a rule—if any policeman entered his house without permission, he would kill him.
 This rule applying even to friends, reflected a widespread concern among black Baltimoreans about the power of an all-white police force.
 Willie's hard-nosed stance came from an 1875 incident.
-Norma's father had been the leader of a citywide protest against a policeman who shot and killed a black man after forcing his way into the man's house.
+Norma's father had been the leader of a citywide protest against a policeman who shot and killed a black man after forcing his way into the man's house.[@williams_thurgood_2011, 36]

 The intensity of the police response to cake-walks (and their close association with morality policing in the period) was also noted by late 19th century scholar Jeffrey Richardson Brackett in _Notes on the Progress of the Colored People of Maryland Since the War_ (1890), writing:

 > One thing peculiar to the colored people was the popularity, a few years ago, of small social clubs.
 There were probably 150 of these in Baltimore, with an average membership of twenty or thereabouts. [...]
 A few have had club-rooms, and several have had some system of friendly or beneficial work, but they met, as a rule in private houses, and were for pleasure only. [...]
 They frequently gave parties and promenades as benefits for their own members. [...]
-The cake-walks and drum-corp marches--and there were nine colored drum-corps, a few years ago--used often to end with necessary interference of the police, and the patrol-wagon has sometimes been summoned to the assembly halls.
-One who has for years played a violin at dances of the colored people, recalls, with a laugh, how he often had to retreat for safety beneath the stage, and bears witness to the improvement, now.
+The cake-walks and drum-corp marches--and there were nine colored drum-corps, a few years ago—used often to end with necessary interference of the police, and the patrol-wagon has sometimes been summoned to the assembly halls.
+One who has for years played a violin at dances of the colored people, recalls, with a laugh, how he often had to retreat for safety beneath the stage, and bears witness to the improvement, now.[@brackett_notes_1890, 59]

+**Note:** This passage is a duplicate of the passage quoted above.
+One of these should be removed!

 ## July 19, 1884: Police officer F.L.
 Kruse shoots and kills John Wesley Green

-On July 24, 1884, the *Baltimore Sun* reported:
+On July 24, 1884, the _Baltimore Sun_ reported:

 > Police officer F.L.
 Kruse, of the Western district, who shot John Wesley Green, colored in the back and fatally injured him last Saturday night, was exonerated by the police board yesterday, and was patrolling his beat last night. […] Commissioners Milroy and Herbert voted to exonerate the officer, Mr. Colton dissenting.
 Mr. Colton said: "The officer did not see Green commit any offense and he did not have a warrant of law to arrest him.
 I consider the taking of human life too serious a matter to justify the officer in using his pistol in this case."